 Jumping Fences Project, Part 1

 (Producers of the San Francisco Marathon)

 For a few months in early 2021 - summer 2021, Cawpy That had the pleasure in partnering with Jumping Fences.
-They were well on their way to having their first in-person running event to be held September of 2021.
+They were well on their way to having their first in-person running event after the start of the pandemic, to be held September of 2021.
 As we all can attest, 2020 had been a year of confusion and uncertainty for most everyone.
 By 2021, Jumping Fences was busy wading through the muddled waters of trying to put on a massive international and well-known event right in the midst of all this confusion.
 They put out the feelers for a wordsmith that could help ease the tension that everyone was experiencing while getting back to the races during a worldwide pandemic.
 We answered the call.
 It was truly an innovative and immersive experience working with Jumping Fences.
 Above is an example of some of the email and website copy we provided and below is some of the fun designs we brainstormed with the folks at Jumping Fences.
 Though not all of our designs made it to print, we are still pretty proud of our original designs and wouldn't change the experience we had for anything.